heathhenley/AOC/2015/README.md

 minutes, but then spent quite a while trying how to split / parse / convert etc in Go - but that's to be expected on day 2 of using GO.

+UPDATE: went back to do this in Ocaml - starting to make more sense but it's still hard to do everything without iteration.
+Also got my env set up correctly now so that vscode is working with ocaml-lsp ✅

 ### Day 3: Perfectly Spherical Houses in a Vacuum
 Basically just walked a path and marked houses as visited.